Ipstenu/varnish-http-purge/readme.txt

 Contributors: Ipstenu, mikeschroder, techpriester
 Tags: varnish, purge, cache
 Requires at least: 4.7
-Tested up to: 4.8
+Tested up to: 4.9
-Stable tag: 4.1.1
+Stable tag: 4.2.0

 Automatically empty a Varnish Cache when content on your site is modified.

 == Description ==

-Varnish HTTP Purge sends a PURGE request to delete the cached data of a page or post every time it it modified.
+Varnish HTTP Purge sends a request to delete the cached data of a page or post every time it it modified.
 This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.
-It's expected you already did that on your own.

 Not all page caches are deleted every time, depending on your Varnish configuration.
 For example, when a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge:

 * The front page
 * The post/page edited
-* Any categories or tags associated with the page
+* Any categories, tags, and/or custom taxonomies associated with the page
+* Related feeds
+* Associated json API pages

 In addition, your <em>entire</em> cache will be deleted on the following actions:

 * Changing themes
-* Press the 'Purge Varnish Cache' button on the dashboard
+* Press the 'Purge Varnish Cache' button on the dashboard or toolbar
-* Press the 'Purge Varnish' button on the toolbar

 Plugins can hook into the purge actions as well, to filter their own events to trigger a purge.

 And if you're into WP-CLI, you can use that too: `wp varnish purge`

-Please note: On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.
+On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.
 This is a security decision.

 = Requirements =